pr1s10n3r/enterprise-service-bus-example/README.md

 ## License

-This is an education project for our Software Engineer III course.
-This may project may not be used under production environments and will no receive any update after we've approved our course.
+This is an educational project for our Software Engineer III course.
+This project may not be used under production environments and will no receive any update after we've approved our course.